apache/horaedb-docs/docs/src/en/quick_start.md

 ## Start server

-[HoraeDB docker image](https://hub.docker.com/r/ceresdb/ceresdb-server) is the easiest way to get started, if you haven't installed Docker, go [there](https://www.docker.com/products/docker-desktop/) to install it first.
+[HoraeDB docker image](https://github.com/apache/incubator-horaedb/pkgs/container/horaedb-server) is the easiest way to get started, if you haven't installed Docker, go [there](https://www.docker.com/products/docker-desktop/) to install it first.

-> Note: please choose tag version >= v1.0.0, others are mainly for testing.

 You can use command below to start a standalone server